|

 frequencies above the half-sampling frequency to eliminate image

 spectra present at multiples of the sampling frequency.
+Application A computer program designed for a particular

 use, such as a word processor or spreadsheet.
+ASA (Acoustical

 Society of America) Founded in 1929, the oldest organization